-20. Marijuana:
+21. Marijuana:

-- Possession or Use: Being under the influence of marijuana or the unlawful use, cultivation, possession, or transportation of cannabis. - Distribution: Distribution, sale, solicitation, or purchase of cannabis while on school district property. - 21.
-Non-compliance: Disregarding, showing contempt for, intentionally deceiving, or refusing to obey lawful authority/instruction of district staff, including failure to identify self to district staff. - 22.
-Property Damage/Vandalism: Intentional damage of school property or the property of others. - 23.
-Sexual Harassment: Conduct or communication intended to be sexual in nature, is unwelcome by the targeted person(s) and has the potential to deny or limit another student's ability to participate in or benefit from a school's education program. - 24.
-Sexually Inappropriate Conduct: Engaging in inappropriate sexual behavior, displaying and/or exhibiting indecent, lewd, profane or obscene sexual behavior or images, including pornography. - 25.
+- Possession or Use: Being under the influence of marijuana or the unlawful use, cultivation, possession, or transportation of cannabis.
+Possession of marijuana paraphernalia or items purported to be such is also prohibited. - Distribution: Distribution, sale, solicitation, or purchase of cannabis while on school district property. - 22.
+Non-compliance: Disregarding, showing contempt for, intentionally deceiving, or refusing to obey lawful authority/instruction of district staff, including failure to identify self to district staff. - 23.
+Property Damage/Vandalism: Intentional damage of school property or the property of others. - 24.
+Sexual Harassment: Conduct or communication intended to be sexual in nature, is unwelcome by the targeted person(s) and has the potential to deny or limit another student's ability to participate in or benefit from a school's education program.
+Sexual harassment may include, but is not limited to: making unwelcome, offensive, or inappropriate sexually suggestive remarks, comments, gestures, or jokes or remarks of a sexual nature about a person's appearance, gender, or conduct; using derogatory sexual terms for a person; standing too close, inappropriate touching, cornering, or stalking a person; sexting; or displaying offensive or inappropriate sexual illustrations. - 25.
+Sexually Inappropriate Conduct: Engaging in inappropriate sexual behavior, displaying and/or exhibiting indecent, lewd, profane or obscene sexual behavior or images, including pornography. - 26.
 Technology Violation: Unauthorized, illegal, or inappropriate use of the District's Internet telecommunication network system, electronic devices, personal student devices, including tampering with electronic hardware, data files, or software or unauthorized access to, or use of such technology.
 Students are prohibited from video recording on campus.
-Specific exceptions can be made by school administration on a case-by-case basis. - 26.
-Theft/Possession of Stolen Property: Taking or possessing the property of another without permission.
+Specific exceptions can be made by school administration on a case-by-case basis. - 27.
+Theft/Possession of Stolen Property: Taking or possessing the property of another without permission. - 28.
+Threat of Violence: Spoken, written or electronic statements or actions conveying the malicious intent of causing physical injury to another person or group of people (Note: if the behavior meets the definition of Discriminatory Harassment or Bullying, then the behavior should be categorized as such). - 29.
+Tobacco Products/Vapor Devices: A student shall not carry or smoke any kind of pipe, cigar, cigarette, e-cigarette, vaporizer, or any other smoking equipment or material, nor shall students be in possession of or use tobacco or nicotine products at or near school or school-sponsored events/activities, or while a passenger in district vehicles, or on school property.
+Near school property is defined as being within the line of sight from the school.

-- 27. Threat of Violence: Spoken, written or electronic statements or actions conveying the malicious intent of causing physical injury to another person or group of people (Note: if the behavior meets the definition of Discriminatory Harassment or Bullying, then the behavior should be categorized as such). - 28.
-Tobacco Products/Vapor Devices: A student shall not carry or smoke any kind of pipe, cigar, cigarette, e-cigarette, vaporizer, or any other smoking equipment or material, nor shall students be in possession of or use, chew or snuff tobacco products at or near school or school-sponsored events/activities, or while a passenger in district vehicles, or on school property.
-Near school property is defined as being within the line of sight from the school. - 29.
-Trespass/Occupying Unauthorized Area: Being present on school property in an unauthorized location, being unlawfully on school property without permission of school authorities or refusing to leave the school property when directed to do so by school authorities. - 30. \Violence with Major Injury: Any violent offense (e.g. assault, sexual assault, robbery) that includes a major injury. - 31. \Violence without Major Injury: Any violent offense (e.g. assault, sexual assault, robbery) that does not result in major injury.
+- 30. Trespass/Occupying Unauthorized Area: Being present on school property in an unauthorized location, being unlawfully on school property (to include breaking into a school) without permission of school authorities or refusing to leave the school property when directed to do so by school authorities. - 31.
+Violence without Major Injury: Any use of physical force (e.g. assault, sexual assault, robbery) that does not result in major injury. - 32.
+Violence with Major Injury: Any use of physical force (e.g. assault, sexual assault, robbery) that results in a major injury.

-\A major injury is when one or more students, school personnel, or other persons on school grounds require professional medical attention.
+A major injury is when one or more students, school personnel, or other persons on school grounds require professional medical attention.
 Examples of major injuries include stab or bullet wounds, concussions, fractured or broken bones, or cuts requiring stitches.

-32. Weapons and Other Dangerous Devices: Students will not possess, display, handle, or transmit weapons, other dangerous devices, or any item which reasonably appears to be such on school property, school-provided transportation, or at school-sponsored events.
+33. Weapons and Other Dangerous Devices: Students will not possess, display, handle, or transmit weapons, other dangerous devices, or any item which reasonably appears to be such on school property, school-provided transportation, or at school-sponsored events.
 Any exception to the above will require explicit permission.